|

 26 June 2008

-Halliburton Farms current herd bull and a few of his
+Halliburton Farms current herd bull and a few

-birs, they are always close this time of year.
+always close this time of year.

 |